 Working remotely isn’t all roses and for many people, the biggest challenge is being able to unplug from work once their working hours are over.
 Apart from that, the loneliness and the hindered communication and collaboration that come with not working alongside fellow coworkers are two other problems many remote workers struggle with.

 23. Only 70% of remote workers gets regular training from their company

 In fact, 87% of remote workers gets regular training, with 70% receiving it directly from their company.
 And, as for those who do want additional training but their company doesn’t provide it, they choose and pay for online courses they find on the web.

 24. 54% of IT professionals consider remote workers to pose a greater security risk than traditional workers

-Remote workers depend on technology and the internet to be able to do their job and the truth is that they’re always at risk of being cyber-attacked.
+Remote workers depend on various online collaboration tools and the internet to be able to do their job, and the truth is that they’re always at risk of being cyber-attacked.
 That’s why it is so important for remote team managers to provide training on cyber-security and to make sure that the remote employees have the necessary software such as VPN to protect their laptop.